naknak-/mumu3/README.md

 For short strings, bash can be 10 times faster than a C implementation, because there is no executable overhead.

-As string length increases, the bash implementation exhibits quadratic runtime growth.
+As string length increases, the bash implementation exhibits a quadratic increase in runtime.
 This is because indexing strings in bash is linear in the size of the index.

 **Benchmarks** (seconds, lower is better; `*` = best):
 ```